RegiKanya/ewiser_public/README.md

 These parameters filter out the inverter issue:
 'referenceInverterStatus' != OK &
-'inverterPowerDifference' is not None and 'inverterPowerDifference' >= 10 &
-'inverterPowerDifferenceRatio' is not None and 'inverterPowerDifferenceRatio' >= 0.4
+'inverterPowerDifferenceRatio' is not None and 'inverterPowerDifferenceRatio' >= 0.1

 ## 3. Handle issue and fill up the ACTION sheet with information
 ## 4. Push the Folyamatban button to move the process forward